University of Tennessee, Knoxville, TN

 Alternates and low individuals of four member teams will not be scored as part of a team, but can win individual prizes.

 All coaches and individuals within academia, research, and industry, as well as potential contest hosts are invited to serve on the committee.
-On the morning of the contest, prior to contestants entering the events, individuals from the host location and all committee members will review each event and last minute corrections will be made and be the authority for all questions relating to the contest.
-If questions arise that cannot be resolved through interpretation of the standing rules or cannot be resolved through communication with the committee chairman or members of the committee, the contest host has the authority to make the final decision in the best interest of the contest.
+Prior to the contest, before contestants enter the events, individuals from the host location, committee chair, and necessary judges will review each event and last-minute corrections will be made and be the authority for all questions relating to the contest.
+If questions arise that cannot be resolved through interpretation of the standing rules the contest host & committee chair has the authority to make the final decision in the best interest of the contest.

 Each university will provide its own transportation to and from the contest and cover all expenses incurred during travel.
 The host will provide meals the evening before and the day of the contest.
 The weed contest committee will provide the prize money and the plaques.